-At the Mater Hospital, we are proud to be providing the highest levels of education and training to nursing staff for 125 years.
+At the Mater Hospital, we are proud to be providing the highest levels of education and training to nursing staff for over 125 years.

 Since the first class of 16 student nurses arrived for training in 1891, our hospital has seen almost 20,000 nurses graduate and go on to be at the forefront of many historic events, both nationally and internationally.

 Our nurses have cared for the Irish population through national health crises such as the cholera, typhoid and smallpox epidemics of the 1800s and also the Spanish Flu and tuberculosis outbreaks of the early 1900s.
 They nursed and treated civilians and the injured fighting on both sides during the 1916 Rising in Dublin.
 Our nurses volunteered for service in Queen Alexandra’s Royal Army Nursing Corps in both World War I and II, working abroad in France, Salonika, Egypt and Palestine.
 Our nursing staff were also involved in providing specialised care to those affected by more recent events in Ireland, including the Dublin bombings, the Stardust tragedy and the 2006 Dublin riots.